 - 1. Select the Printer driver mapping and compatibility policy. - 2.
 Click Add. - 3.
 Fill in Driver name with the driver name of the client printer.
 If you are using Citrix Workspace app for Linux, fill in the printer name instead. - 4.
-Choose Replace with and type in the absolute path of the driver file on the VDA.
+Perform the following actions as needed: - To allow the client printer to be redirected to the VDA session and use only universal print drivers, select Allow or Create with universal driver only. - To prevent the client printer with the specified driver name from being redirected to the VDA session, select Do not create.